-- Monterey Bay in California from August to September
+- Monterey Bay, California, from August to September

-- Baja California in Mexico from November to late December
+- Baja California, Mexico, from November to late December

-- Mirissa in Sri Lanka from November to April
+- Mirissa, Sri Lanka, from November to April

-- Pico Island in Portugal from February to March
+- Pico Island, Portugal, from February to March

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.